Ready to COPE – FAQs

 Who is responsible for Ready to COPE’s content?

 Ready to COPE is written by Dr. Nicole Highet, the Founder and Executive Director of the Centre of Perinatal Excellence.
 As a Doctor of Psychology specialising in perinatal mental health over the past 20+ years, Nicole is committed to informing and empowering women with timely, quality information.

 Importantly, Ready to COPE is underpinned by the Australian National Clinical Guideline, so you know it is evidence-based and trustworthy.

 What should I do if things change during my pregnancy?

 If you/your partner experience miscarriage, ectopic pregnancy, medical termination, stillbirth or newborn death, we are so sorry that your baby has died and we wish you comfort during this difficult time.
-If you’d like further support, information and education, please visit SANDS or call their support line at 1300 072 637.
+If you’d like further support, information and education, please visit or call Red Nose (1300 308 307) or SANDS (1300 072 637).
 You can also unsubscribe from Ready to COPE at any time.

 If your due date changes or you have your baby early, you can click on “Change or Update Details” at the bottom of the emails and easily update your details accordingly.

 How can I easily share Ready to COPE with my friends who are also pregnant or have had a baby?